-That morning he found his first motivational book, and he commenced his ten-year journey of discovery and recovery.
+That morning he found his first motivational book, and he began the beginning of his ten-year journey of discovery and recovery.
 Each new book he read helped shape his new life.
 His drinking subsided; he met and married Bette; he had two beautiful sons and, in time, became the editor of Success Magazine.
 He now is known as one of the most prolific and beloved writers in history.